amaentau/espa-tv/docs/setup/raspberry-pi.md

 The `environments` block inside `config.json` holds overrides for `raspberry` (production) and `wsl` (development).
 The `raspberry` overrides enable EGL-based GPU hints and keep the full-screen Chromium flags used by the kiosk; the WSL overrides shrink the viewport and add SwiftShader/ANGLE fallbacks so the browser launches inside Windows.
 The systemd service exports `RUNTIME_ENV=raspberry`, so Node.js merges the Raspberry-specific overrides automatically while running on the Pi.

 The setup script automatically installs `jq` for JSON parsing (required for reading display configuration from `config.json`).
 If `jq` is not available in the default repositories, the script will attempt to install it from Debian backports or download a static binary for ARM64 architectures.

+The script also handles different package naming conventions between Raspberry Pi OS versions.
+For example, some packages like `libgdk-pixbuf2.0-0` may have different names in different OS versions - the script automatically detects and uses the correct package names for your system.

 If you change the source tree later, run `sudo -u dongle npm install --omit=dev` before restarting `veo-dongle-kiosk.service`.